Skip to content

 BYD Victron System

-BYD Battery-Box Premium LVL is the number one 48 Volt lithium battery sold in Germany and has an impressive global track record of 250,000 installations and a 6-year track record of positive working experience with Victron inverters.
+BYD Battery-Box Premium LVL is the number one 48 Volt lithium battery sold in Germany and boasts an impressive global track record with 250,000 installations.
 It comes with a nice 15.4kw cabinet, and you can stack two batteries vertically, making for a very compact and nice-looking 30+ kw battery.

 It also has tight integration with Victron Energy, and the communication is closed-loop.
 The BMS has some additional advantages and is external on the BYD, which can offer some advantages for larger systems and can also be monitored remotely on its own.

-BYD is a major manufacturer of batteries in the world as well as electric cars.
-They have an electric bus factory in Los Angeles.
-Warren Buffet is a major shareholder.
-All to say: this company is here to stay and is probably the world's most stable vertically integrated battery manufacturer.
+BYD is a global leader in lithium battery and electric vehicle manufacturing, with an electric bus factory in Los Angeles.
+Warren Buffett is a major shareholder.
+All to say: BYD is probably the world's most stable, reliable, vertically integrated battery manufacturers—a company built to last.

 Conclusion

-We encourage customers shopping for Lithium to consider:
+We encourage customers shopping for a lithium battery to consider the following:

 Manufacturer Credibility

-Does the battery manufacturer have an excellent performance history, a global track record of successful installations, and a clear path to process your warranty?
-There is a glut of companies on the market.
-Most are battery assemblers, not battery manufacturers.
+Does the battery manufacturer have an excellent performance history, a global track record of successful installations, and a clear warranty process?
+There is a glut of companies, but most are merely battery assemblers, not battery manufacturers.

 Product Reliability

-Do they own their technology?
-Many battery companies don't make their own cells.
-They also don't make their own battery management system which means they rely on a generic BMS that they didn't program, meaning it is not designed for their battery cells.
-A failed BMS is as common of a failure point as the cells themselves.
+Does the company own its technology?
+Many battery companies don't manufacture their own cells or battery management systems (BMS).
+Instead, they rely on a generic BMS that they didn't program, meaning it is not designed for their battery cells.
+A failed BMS can be just as common as cell failure.

 Technical Support

-With this battery-inverter combination, if there is an issue, it gets squashed quickly because we know how the system should work and can troubleshoot problems remotely.
+With this battery-inverter combination, we can quickly resolve any issues because we understand how the system should work and can troubleshoot problems remotely.

 Looking for guidance on battery options?
 Send us a note or email me directly at grant@icmontana.com